erasmus-without-paper/ewp-specs-api-iias/README.md

 ### `ima_id` (repeatable, required)

-A list of IMA identifiers - IDs of agreements the client wants to retrieve information on.
+A list of IMA identifiers (max 500 items) - IDs of agreements the client wants to retrieve information on.

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.